 Sometimes patients end up creating a duplicate profile in the system and, when they log in, they don’t see their appointment history.
 If this happens, search for the patient, see if there is a duplicate and, if there is, you can merge the two profiles.

 My Account Portal

-Jane gives patients access to a My Account portal area when they can view their upcoming appointments, and cancel or reschedule visits.
-Practitioners can post documents, notes and chart entries to a patient’s account.
+Jane gives patients access to a My Account portal area where they can view their upcoming appointments, and cancel or reschedule visits.
+Practitioners can post documents, notes, and chart entries to a patient’s account.
 This is great for exercise instructions, lab results, and x-rays.
 This account area can be accessed by signing in from your Jane booking site or after completing the booking process.
 Learn more about the My Account area here.